UCDenver-ccp/Ignorance-Question-Work-Full-Corpus/README.md

 	b. run_combine_all_tokenized_files_by_pmcid.sh: combines all tokenized files into a binary ignorance or not and all combined (combine_all_tokenized_files_by_pmcid.py)

-	c.
+	c. run_split_articles_into_train_eval.sh: split all files annotation files into a train set of size 65 and a held-out evaluation set of 26 (split_all_articles_into_train_eval.py)

+	d.
 Output_Folders: all folders for the outputs of the above two scripts

 		i.
 PMCID_files_sentences: all sentence files per pmcid